NavyaG-lab/Tech-writer/data-users/etl_users/manual_dataset_series.md

 The command should return the result -  `Current scopes for <username> "admin manual-dataset-series-user"`.
 If you don't have all the required scopes, refer to the _*[Required access permissions](#required-access-permissions-before-appending-your-dataset)*_ section.

+### 504 Endpoint request timed out error

+#### Reason

+The AWS API Gateway that fronts the lambda that we internally use to copy the data over has a timeout of 30 seconds.
+If your file is large and the copy takes longer than 30 seconds you may face this API Gateway timeout error.
+Please note that the lambda continues to run to completion irrespective of this gateway error.
+This is a limitation that we are aware of and plan to have a long term solution for tackling this error.

+#### Solution

+To get around this issue, we have built slack notifications that will notify the status of your append via the `lambda_token_v3` channel.

+You can also check the status of the job by viewing the lambda logs.

+Running the info command `nu dataset-series info <series-name>` would also be sure shot way of knowing the final outcome of the append operation.
+You should rely on these methods to check if your append was successful.
 ---

 ### I appended a file to my dataset series but it's not appearing in the next run, how can I fix this